Transportability of model-based estimands in evidence synthesis

 \subsection{Performance measures}

-We simulate 2,000 datasets according to the data-generating mechanisms in Section \ref{subsec32}.
-For each methodology, we place focus on the following performance metrics, as defined by Morris:\cite{morris2019using} (1) bias; (2) mean square error (MSE), used as a summary metric for efficiency; and (3) empirical coverage rate of the 95\% interval estimates.
-To quantify the simulation uncertainty, Monte Carlo standard errors (MCSEs) over the simulation runs will be reported for each performance measure.\cite{morris2019using} Given the large number of subjects per simulated study, sampling variability should be small.
-2,000 data replicates are expected to yield negligible simulation uncertainty.
+For each simulation scenario, 500 datasets are simulated according to the data-generating mechanisms in Section \ref{subsec32}.
+Methodologies are assessed according to the following frequentist characteristics: (1) bias; (2) efficiency; and (3) coverage of interval estimates.\cite{morris2019using} The selected performance metrics specifically evaluate these criteria.
+We track: (1) bias; (2) mean square error (MSE), used to quantify efficiency; and (3) empirical coverage rate of the 95\% interval estimates, as defined by Morris.\cite{morris2019using} To characterize the simulation uncertainty, Monte Carlo standard errors over the simulation runs will be reported for each performance measure.\cite{morris2019using} Given the large number of subjects per simulated study, sampling variability should be small and 500 data replicates are expected to yield adequate simulation uncertainty.

-\subsection{Results}
+\section{Results}

-The results of the simulation study are summarized in Figure \ref{fig1}.
-To the left, a ridgeline plot visualizes the spread of point estimates over the 2,000 simulation replicates.
-To the right, a table reporting numeric values for the performance measures of each method is displayed.
-MCSEs are presented in parentheses alongside each performance measure.
+The results of the simulation study for the linear outcome model and the mean difference are summarized in Figure \ref{fig1}.
+Those for the log-linear outcome model and the log risk ratio are displayed in Figure \ref{fig2}, and those for the logistic outcome model and the log odds ratio are shown in Figure \ref{fig3}.
+In each of these figures, a ridgeline plot to the left visualizes the spread of point estimates over the 500 simulation replicates.
+To the right, a table reporting numeric values for the performance measures of each method is displayed, with MCSEs in parentheses alongside each performance measure.